basecamp/bc3-api/sections/webhooks.md

 }
 ```

 As you'll note, the recording format is the basic generic format that all other content endpoints share, with the addition of a title and content field.
+This format won't include as many details about the recording as other specific endpoints return.
+For example, for a [todo][2], this won't include fields such as `description`, `completed` or `assignees`.

 After sending the payload, Basecamp will record the interaction with your application as a delivery record that can be introspected for debugging.
 The delivery record includes the full request and response that occurred for that specific event relay.